harvard-nrg/dwiqc/docs/source/xnat.rst

 tandem: Advanced Usage
 """"""""""""""""""""""

 All the advanced usage arguments for *tandem* mode are the same as the *get* mode and *process* mode advanced usage arguments.
-They appear here as well for convinience.
+They appear here as well for convenience.

 | 1.
 By default, *tandem* mode will run `xnattagger <xnattagger.html>`_ on the provided MR Session.
 If you'd like to turn off that functionality, simply pass the ``--no-tagger`` argument.